hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

      }
      ```
    - Update the Terraform configuration with the modified policy and apply changes (`terraform apply`).
-3. **Step 3**: Grant specific permissions to IAM roles or services that require access using the `additional_principals` variable.
+3. **Step 3**: Grant specific permissions to IAM roles that require access using the `additional_principals` variable.
 4. **Step 4**: Test the updated policy to ensure it meets operational requirements without introducing unnecessary risks.

 This step-by-step process ensures secure management of the KMS key while following the principle of least privilege.